sascristian/HeyberryAI/README.md

 gets you a https proxy

 - TODO - auto proxy setup
-- TODO - local speech to text
+- TODO - local/offline speech to text
 - TODO - traffic blackhole if vpn goes down
+- TODO - wicd network manager version / any other common network managers?

 the most private setup would be "wifi enable" + "vpn connect" + "anonsurf start" , "wifi disable" whenever intenert connection is not needed

 # Other Changes

+- created a folder named database that is populated with created/scraped content during jarbas life-time (offline backups)
 - added results property to skills, so they can emit more than utterances, [PR#281](https://github.com/MycroftAI/mycroft-core/pull/281)
 - added converse method to allow all skills to handle utterances [PR#539](https://github.com/MycroftAI/mycroft-core/pull/539)
 - added feedback method to allow skills to process feedback/reinforcement learning [Issue#554](https://github.com/MycroftAI/mycroft-core/issues/554)